talorlik/ldap-2fa-on-k8s/README.md

 ### Destroy Workflows (GitHub Actions)

+All destroy workflows require an explicit confirmation: when you click "Run workflow", you must type **yes** in the "Type 'yes' to confirm destruction" input; otherwise the workflow will not run.

 #### Destroy Application

 1. Go to GitHub → Actions tab
 2. Select "Application Destroying" workflow
 3. Click "Run workflow"
+4. Type **yes** in the confirmation input
-4. Select environment (prod or dev) and region
+5. Select environment (prod or dev) and region
-5. Click "Run workflow"
+6. Click "Run workflow"

 The workflow will: